Why Making a Will Is Necessary

 Making a Will is extremely important for a number of reasons; chief among them is providing for your loved ones after you have gone.
 We believe that this process should be simple, as it can already be emotional and stressful to make a Will.
 Learn MoreWills and Marriage

 Have you considered what will happen to your digital assets on your death?
 All those e-mails you have sent and received as well as important and sentimental information and precious photographs stored on social networks and in cloud storage.
-Not all digital assets can be inherited and your precious data… Learn MoreTrusted Sussex solicitors for over 130 years
+Not all digital assets can be inherited and your precious data… Learn MoreOver 130 Years Advising Sussex Businesses, Individuals and Families

 Get in touch